scrimba/community/FAQ.md

 Check [this Medium post](https://medium.com/scrimba/how-to-create-a-scrimba-screencast-e5ca244bc531) for detailed instructions.

 ## Can I embed Scrimba screencasts?
 Yes!
-Once you've created a screencast, hit the settings icon below the player.
-There you'll find the embed code.
-Here's a [live example](http://davekiss.com/using-es6-sets-to-create-a-unique-javascript-array-without-duplicates/) of how an ebmedded Scrimba looks like.
+Once you've recorded and published a screencast you'll be able to embed it.
+Check [the instructions](https://github.com/scrimba/community/blob/master/DOCS.md#embedding) in the docs.

 ## Can I edit a recording after I've created it?
 Yes, check out the instructions for how to do that in the [docs.](https://github.com/scrimba/community/blob/master/DOCS.md#edit-recording)